 - MALDEF released a Know-your-Rights flyer in English & Spanish for California voters.

 - It’s Your Right.
 A Guide to the Voting Rights of People with Mental Disabilities (full version and consumer-friendly version): A newly-updated voting rights guide for people with mental disabilities that lists key legal principles, provides information about state laws and practices that limit the voting rights of people with mental disabilities, and offers tools to help people with disabilities preserve or restore their voting rights.
 Written by the Autistic Self-Advocacy Network, National Disability Rights Network, and Schulte, Roth & Zabel.

-Resources on Voting with a Criminal Conviction
+Voting with a Criminal Conviction

 - The ACLU of California’s website www.letmevoteca.org provides brochures, posters, and FAQ’s with information on voting with a criminal conviction.